Elev8+ logo Elev8+ Trading

 This is your "Safety."
 The colored ribbon tells you the dominant trend.

-Rule: Ideally, trade reversals that align with the higher timeframe ribbon (e.g., catching a pullback in an uptrend).
+Rule: Ideally, trade lower timeframe reversals (1m, 2m, 5m, 15m) that align with the higher timeframe EMA ribbon on the 1h, 4h, or 1d chart (e.g., catching a pullback in an uptrend).

 Example: This is how the layers stack.
-The Level provides location, the Sweep provides the trap, and the Triangle provides the trigger.
+The Level provides location, the Sweep provides the trap, and Elev8+ Pro provides the trigger.

 Part 2: Anatomy of a Perfect Trade